bucketplus/ca-control-api-nodejs/Readme.md

 ##  Methods
 The following methods are currently available via the control API:

-### Reading Params
+### Read Methods

 #### For param.type = `file` containers

-* `ca.getReadSignedUrl(bucketKey)` - return signed url for a file to read.
+* `ca.getReadSignedUrlforFile(filePathParam)` - return signed url for a file to read.
+Eg., getReadSignedUrlforFile('JP_INPUT_FILE')

-* `ca.readFile(bucketKey)` - reads the cloud input file as a stream.
+* `ca.readFile(filePathParam)` - reads the cloud input file as a stream.
 Recommended for small files, e.g. text and image files.

-* `ca.downloadFile(bucketKey, localPath)` - downloads the cloud input file to a local relative path.
+* `ca.downloadFile(filePathParam, localFilePath)` - downloads the cloud input file to a local relative path.
 Recommended for larger files, e.g. video files.

 #### For param.type = `folder` containers
-* `ca.downloadFiles(folderKey, localFolderPath)` - downloads all cloud input files to a local folder. *Coming Soon*
+* `ca.downloadFiles(folderPathParam, localFolderPath)` - downloads all cloud input files to a local folder. *Coming Soon*

-* `ca.listFolderObjects(folderKey)` - provides an array of all cloud input files in a folder.
+* `ca.listFolderObjects(folderPathParam)` - provides an array of all cloud input files in a folder.
+Eg., listFolderObjects('JP_OUTPUT_FOLDER')

-### Writing Params
+### Write Methods

 #### For param.type = `file` containers

+* `ca.getWriteSignedUrlforFile(filePathParam)` - return signed url for a file to write.

-* `ca.writeFile(bucketKey, fileStream)` - writes content to the cloud output file from stream/Buffer.
+* `ca.writeFile(fileStream, filePathParam)` - writes content to the cloud output file from stream/Buffer.
 The maximum size of a single object is limited to 5TB.

-* `ca.uploadFile(bucketKey, localPath)` - uploads a specified local file to the cloud output file.
+* `ca.uploadFile(localFilePath, filePathParam)` - uploads a specified local file to the cloud output file.

-* `ca.getWriteSignedUrl(bucketKey)` - return signed url for a file to write.

 #### For param.type = `folder` containers

-* `ca.getWriteSignedUrlForFolder(folderKey, key)` - return signed url for a file to write for specified key path.
+* `ca.getWriteSignedUrlForFolder(folderPathParam, filename)` - return signed url for a file to write in specified cloud path.

-* `ca.uploadFileToFolder(folderKey, localPath, contentType, key)` - uploads a specified local file to the cloud output file for specified key path.
+* `ca.uploadFileToFolder(localFilePath, contentType, folderPathParam, filename)` - uploads a specified local file to the specified file name in the cloud folder path.

-* `ca.writeFileToFolder(folderKey, content, key)` -writes content to the cloud output file for specified key path.
+* `ca.writeFileToFolder(content, folderPathParam, filename)` -writes content to the specified file name in the cloud folder path.
 Recommended for small files, e.g. text and image files.

-* `ca.uploadOutputFiles(folderKey, localFolderPath)` - uploads all the files from a specified local folder to the cloud output folder. *Coming Soon*
+* `ca.uploadFiles(localFolderPath, folderPathParam)` - uploads all the files from a specified local folder to the cloud folder path. *Coming Soon*

 ### Lifecycle Updates